VR Headset Streaming Troubleshooting

 Different Scenarios You May Encounter While Streaming

-• I have a black screen
+• I have a black screen with mention : Time Out / restart stream

 A black screen does not mean your stream has failed; on the contrary, it means the stream is running, but no one is wearing the headset.
 The headset usually turns off the screen when it is not worn.
-Place it on the head, and the image will appear.
+If the stream displays "Time Out": Once the headset is being worn again, it becomes active.
+Simply click on RESTART STREAM, and the live image will reappear immediately.

 TIPS 1: Never forget that the system reports the exact image of what is happening inside the headset.
 If the screen is off, you will see a "black screen" image.